 Although the number of philanthropic organisations has declined over the last two years, it is still higher than at any time during the entire 20th century.
 Public perception of foundations is on the rise and reform efforts have continually been improving the legal conditions for philanthropy as well as the transparency of German foundations.
 However, there is no well-grounded data concerning German foundations.
 The research project Positioning and contribution of philanthropic foundations in Germany seeks to bridge this gap.
 The project aims to show what role and position philanthropic foundations have in German society and how they shape it.

-A cooperation between the Centre for Social Investment at Heidelberg University and Hertie School of Governance.
+A cooperation between the Centre for Social Investment at Heidelberg University and Hertie School.

 More about the project